dsforza96/AtA-gpu/README.md

-# AtA-gpu: A CUDA Implementation of Strassen-based AtA Multiplication
+# A CUDA Implementation of Strassen-based AtA Multiplication